srajgopalan/solace-ci-cd-demo/README.md

 ## Integrating with a Continuous Delivery System

 The Continuous Integration demo can now be integrated with Jenkins for setting up a Continuous Delivery System.
-This can be achieved
+The below figure shows a sample CD pipeline, using Git, Jenkins and Ansible - I've chosen them as they are the common DevOps tools for CD, but you can replace parts or all of these with whatever tools you use.

 ![CD Flow Diagram](https://github.com/srajgopalan/solace-ci-cd-demo/blob/master/images/CD.jpg "Continuous Delivery using Git, Jenkins, Anisble and SEMPv2")

-*Desribe the pipeline here.
-The Jenkins Ansible plugin can be used to create a job in Jenkins, to trigger our Ansible playbook. *

-### Pre-requisites

-1. Install Jenkins
-2. Install Ansible Plugin
-3. Install GIT Integration Plugin
-4. ...

-### High Level Steps for CD Integration

-1. Create a Jenkins Job and configure it to point to the GIThub repo
-1. Make some changes to the Github repo and boom!
+I've set up a job in Jenkins for this project, which will be triggered every time code is checked in to the Git repository.
+The Jenkins job triggers the Ansible playbook, which uses SEMP to create the messaging environment as specified in the config files.

+Finally, after the creation of the messaging environment, Jenkins triggers another jobs to pull the Solace Javascript Samples and deploys them to our web server.
+You can then run the Solace Javascript samples against your newly provisioned messaging environment!

+In summary, when a change is made to the GIT repo, this will trigger Jenkinks to create your messaging environment on Solace, and then deploy your app (Solace Javascript samples, in my case) - As Jürgen Klopp says, BOOM!

 ### Live Demo

-Visit the [Solace SGDemo Jenkins](http://sgdemo.solace.com/jenkins/job/solace-ci-cd-demo/) - A Jenkins Job has been created and configured such that any changes to the Solace environment configuration (such as adding new queues/users) will trigger the job to create the additional Solace configuration.
+Visit the [Solace SGDemo Jenkins](http://sgdemo.solace.com/jenkins/job/solace-ci-cd-demo/) - A Jenkins Job ('solace-ci-cd-demo') has been created and configured such that any changes to the Solace environment configuration (such as adding new queues/users) will trigger the job to create the additional Solace configuration.
 As indicated previously, the Ansible playbook does not attempt to re-create existing objects - they will simply be logged as "ALREADY_EXISTS"

 Once the Solace environment has been created, this triggers a second job which will pull the solclient JS samples from Github and deploy them to the sgdemo web server.
 Click [here](http://sgdemo.solace.com/solclientjs-7.2.1) to try out the newly deployed Solclient samples.

 Contact your Solace Account Manager for a Live Demo!

 __NOTE:__ If any configuration is removed, the Ansible playbook does not delete the corresponding configurations from the Solace router

+## Reproducing the CD Demo:

+As the material for setting up the CD demo is publicly available, here are some references:

+1. Trigger a Jenkins Job using a GIT push: [GIT Integration plugin](https://wiki.jenkins.io/display/JENKINS/GitHub+Integration+Plugin)
+2. Run Ansible playbooks in Jenkins: [Ansible Plugin for Jenkins](https://wiki.jenkins.io/display/JENKINS/Ansible+Plugin)

 ## Built With